-This is the easiest way to import API into your Google Sheet.
+The easiest way to import API into your Google Sheet

 There are a lot of APIs that expose useful data that users want to use in their spreadsheets.
-These API usually provide URLs with JSON data.
+These APIs usually provide URLs with JSON data.

-Unfortunately, Google Sheets doesn't have a built-in way to import JSON data into a spreadsheet.
+Unfortunately, Google Sheets doesn't have a built-in way to import JSON data.

-This tool allows you to convert an API endpoint into a formula that you can put as is to your Google Sheet and then magic will happen: the JSON data will be converted to the table on the fly.
+With this IMPORTJSON tool, you can import JSON data into a Google spreadsheet in a simple and convenient way. Сonvert an API endpoint into a formula and put it as is to your Google Sheet and then magic will happen: the JSON data will be converted to the table on the fly.

 Yes.
 Absolutely.